a3f/libvas/README.md

     make install
     ctest

 Some manual tests/examples are available in `test/manual/`.
-The appliable tests in `test/` are run automatically on `ctest`.
+Applicable tests in `test/` are run automatically on `ctest`.

 ## Platforms